How to Write a Request Letter

 How to Get Your Resume Noticed

 Starting with your current or most recent position, describe each job with a few lines of narrative that provide readers with an easy-to-grasp idea of the most important and relevant scope of your work.
 Follow this with three to five bullets that highlight specific results and achievements, in order of relevance to the job you want.
 Give thought to translating responsibilities into accomplishments.
 To do this, completely eliminate the words, “responsible for.”
-This is tough, but doing so gives you much better results.
-Thinking about projects you handled can help, because they often seek to solve a problem and deliver tangible results.
-Then, rather than, “Responsible for leading team to develop new purchasing guidelines,” try for something more like, “Led task force to plan new company-wide purchasing system.”
+This may feel tough, but doing it gives you much better results.
+Thinking about projects you handled can help, because they are often geared to solve a problem and deliver tangible results.
+Then, instead of, “Responsible for leading team to develop new purchasing guidelines,” try, “Led task force to plan new company-wide purchasing system.”
 Better yet, add “which reduced expenses 3 percent within three months of implementation.”
-Or provide anecdotal evidence if you can’t quantify: “Recognized as employee of the month for this result.”
+Or, provide anecdotal evidence if you can’t quantify: “Recognized as employee of the month for this result.”

 Rather than relying on vague generalizations, industry jargon, or business-speak, figure out what you actually do that’s important and even unique.
-Which is better: “Create cutting-edge solutions to managing virtual collaboration channels,” or “Customize communication software that keeps virtual teams coordinated.”
+Which is better?
+“Create cutting-edge solutions to managing virtual collaboration channels,” or “Customize user-friendly communication software that keeps virtual teams coordinated.”
 If it’s hard to be concrete, figure out how you would explain what you do to your grandmother or a ten-year-old.
 Think: How do I spend my days?
 What am I proud of?
 What skills do I call upon, and what problems do I solve?
 What do people depend on me for?

 Communicate Credibility When Writing for Your Business Online

 Don’t overlook that readers also want to feel you are “nice.”
-Do you choose to connect with, or hire, people who are blatantly discourteous or critical or use questionable humor?
-Nor do you choose to engage with people who focus only on their interests and are not attuned to our needs.
+Do you choose to connect with, or hire, people who are blatantly discourteous or critical, or who use questionable humor?
+I bet not.
+Nor do we choose to engage with people who focus only on their interests and are not attuned to our needs.

 Here are specific tips for establishing trust and communicating that you’re the kind of person others want to do business with: